alan-wkm/Daily-Leetcode-POTD/README.md

 ## Contributing

-Feel free to submit your solutions as pull requests or open issues for improvements!
+Feel free to fork and make any changes or updates!

 ## Automation Details